novoda/no-player/README.md

 }
 ```

-From no-player 4.5.0 this is also needed in the android section of your 'build.gradle'
+From no-player 4.5.0 this is also needed in the android section of your `build.gradle`

 ```groovy
 compileOptions {